 - Schedule V: the least dangerous drugs, with the lowest potential for abuse, a currently accepted medical use, and which are likely to lead to only limited physical or psychological dependence.
 Schedule V drugs include: medicines that have very small amounts of certain specified narcotic drugs – for example, over-the-counter cough syrups and cold medications containing small amounts of codeine.5

-Colorado drug laws favor treatment over imprisonment when it comes to personal use – at least initially.
+Colorado drug laws favor treatment over imprisonment when it comes to personal use – at least initially for drug possession charges.

-When the drugs are serious narcotics, or the offense is sales and/or manufacturing, you may find yourself charged with a felony.
+When the offense is sales (CRS 18-18-405), manufacturing, and/or manufacturing of imitation drugs (CRS 18-18-422), you may find yourself charged with a felony.
 Penalties for Colorado felony drug offenses can include both prison time and hefty fines, depending on a number of factors including:

 - The “schedule” on which the drug is listed (the more serious the drug, the more serious the sentence),

 - The quantity of drugs involved,